ELEC 486/586: Multiresolution Signal and Geometry Processing (With C++)

-1. multirate signal processing and applications (signal processing involving multiple sampling rates)
+1. multirate signal processing, wavelet systems, and applications (signal processing involving multiple sampling rates)

 2. subdivision surfaces, subdivision wavelets, and applications (multirate signal processing generalized to geometric objects)